Your family law property conference

 Confidentiality

-In family law property matters, both of you must give the other all documents and information relevant to the issues in dispute.
+In family law property matters, both people must give the other all documents and information relevant to the issues in dispute.
 This is known as full and frank disclosure.
-If you don’t give complete disclosure, this may result in significant penalties for you, including the court giving the other person more assets than they may have otherwise received.
+The conference may not be able to proceed without full disclosure.